How To Use A Glass Bottle Cutter

 After scoring, again following the instructions that came with - have 1 pot of boiling water and 1 pot of ice water.

-After scoring, again following the instructions – have 1 pot of boiling water and 1 pot of ice cold water.
+After scoring, again follow the instructions – have 1 pot of boiling hot water and 1 pot of cold water with ice cubes.

 You'll hold the bottle in the boiling water so that the score line is under water for a few seconds…

-You hold the bottle in the boiling water so that the score line is under water for a few seconds…
+You hold the top of the bottle and place the bottom of the bottle where the score line is in the boiling water so that the score line is under water for a few seconds…

 Then immediately put the bottle in the ice water so that the score line is under water for a few seconds.